TheOnlyRoshan/ai-testcase-generator-rag/README.md

 Attempted first.
 Importing `ragas` triggers a broken dependency chain (`ragas → langchain_community.chat_models.vertexai`, a module that no longer exists in current `langchain_community`, which is itself being sunset).
-Three different fixes were tried — installing `langchain_community`, installing Google's Vertex AI SDK, pinning an older `langchain_community` version — each one breaking a different downstream import.
+Three different fixes were tried, installing `langchain_community`, installing Google's Vertex AI SDK, pinning an older `langchain_community` version — each one breaking a different downstream import.
 This is a real, reproducible upstream issue, not a local misconfiguration.